hackrack/javascript/week_1/d2/notes/functions.md

 console.log("Fourth!");
 ```

 Let's say JavaScript is running the file above.
-Here is the steps it would take,
+Here are the steps it would take,
 starting from the tippy top of the code:

 * JS sees a definition for `myFunc`.
 It will remember this definition in case we